-- 18.6.1 A high proportion of the residual impacts associated with materials and waste cannot be absolutely predicted, as they will be dependent on the procurement and construction details implemented by the Contractor.
-It is therefore not possible at this stage to define how the waste generated will be treated; however, professional judgement, based on knowledge of the performance of the construction industry in Scotland and Transport Scotland's demonstrated approach to major infrastructure development, has been used to assess the likely residual impacts. - 18.6.2 The final embodied carbon footprint will not be known until the Contractor has completed the construction of the proposed scheme.
-Due to the proposed scheme length, and civil engineering structures required, any reductions realised as a result of implementation of mitigation commitments are unlikely to bring the total embodied carbon footprint for the proposed scheme to below 40,000 tCO2e.
-A reduction to be below 40,000 tCO2e would be necessary to demonstrate a reduced magnitude of impact for the purposes of the assessment. - 18.6.3 The UK's 3rd carbon budget (2018 to 2022) (the period in which construction is likely to be undertaken) is 2,544 million tonnes CO2e (Committee on Climate Change, undated).
-The proposed scheme's total embodied carbon emissions represent a very small proportion (<0.001%) of this carbon budget. - 18.6.4 The authorisation of national road network projects in Scotland is devolved to the Scottish Government; however, in the absence of an equivalent Scottish policy statement, reference has been made to the Department for Transport (2014) 'National Policy Statement for National Networks' (used as the primary basis for making decisions on development consent applications for national networks nationally significant infrastructure projects in England) which provides the following pertinent statements with regard to carbon emissions from road developments: - "The impact of road development on aggregate levels of emissions is likely to be very small"
+- A high proportion of the residual impacts associated with materials and waste cannot be absolutely predicted as they will be dependent on the procurement and construction details implemented by the Contractor.
+It is therefore not possible at this stage to define how the waste generated will be treated; however, professional judgement, based on knowledge of the performance of the construction industry in Scotland and Transport Scotland's demonstrated approach to major infrastructure development, has been used to assess the likely residual impacts. - The final embodied carbon footprint will not be known until the Contractor has completed the construction of the proposed scheme, using the CMS tool estimated total embodied carbon emission to be between 21,800 and 25,000 tonnes of CO2e (including a 15% contingency).
+Due to the proposed scheme length, and civil engineering structures required, any reductions realised as a result of implementation of mitigation commitments are unlikely to bring the total embodied carbon footprint for the proposed scheme to below 20,000 tCO2e.
+A reduction to be below 20,000 tCO2e would be necessary to demonstrate a reduced magnitude of impact for the purposes of the assessment. - The UK's 3rd carbon budget (2018 to 2022) (the period in which construction is likely to be undertaken) is 2,544 million tonnes CO2e (Committee on Climate Change, undated).
+The proposed scheme's total embodied carbon emissions represent a very small proportion (<0.001%) of this carbon budget. - The authorisation of national road network projects in Scotland is devolved to the Scottish Government; however, in the absence of an equivalent Scottish policy statement, reference has been made to the Department for Transport (2014) 'National Policy Statement for National Networks' (used as the primary basis for making decisions on development consent applications for national networks nationally significant infrastructure projects in England) which provides the following pertinent statements with regard to carbon emissions from road developments: - "The impact of road development on aggregate levels of emissions is likely to be very small"